 One of the most popular beta hydroxy acids you’ll see in skincare products is salicylic acid.
 If you’re interested in skincare, chances are you have at least heard of salicylic acid before, but you may be unsure about what it actually does for your skin.
 Luckily, you’ve come to the right place.
 Keep reading for the lowdown on salicylic acid and how to use it, plus some of our favorite products featuring the ingredient to try.

 What Is Salicylic Acid?

 In skincare there are two main types of exfoliating acids.
-There are alpha-hydroxy-acids (AHAs), which are water-soluble, typically derived from sources like milk, sugar cane and fruit and are generally recommended for either dry, or aging skin types.
-Then, there are beta-hydroxy-acids (BHAs), which are oil-soluble and great for oily, acne-prone skin.
+There are alpha hydroxy acids (AHAs), which are water-soluble, typically derived from sources like milk, sugar cane and fruit and are generally recommended for either dry, or aging skin types.
+Examples of AHAs include glycolic acid, lactic acid and mandelic acid.

-Salicylic acid is a beta-hydroxy-acid that can be found in a wide range of skincare products including cleansers, scrubs, serums and moisturizers.
-According to board-certified dermatologist and Skincare.com consultant Dr. Dhaval Bhanusali, salicylic acid is the main beta-hydroxy-acid.
+Salicylic acid is a beta hydroxy acid that can be found in a wide range of skincare products including cleansers, scrubs, serums and moisturizers.
+According to board-certified dermatologist and Skincare.com consultant Dr. Dhaval Bhanusali, salicylic acid is the main beta hydroxy acid.
 “It is a great keratolytic, which means it helps remove excess dead skin cells from skin’s surface and gently exfoliates clogged pores,” he says.